chua0876/rack_detect/README.md

 # Rack Detection Test

 This file contains my scripts to work with **YOLOv3** (neural network for object detection).
-- Steps required for the setup
- - Steps to run the code -
- - Reasons behind decisions made based on the approach taken and proof of any intermediary steps (what happens if the step is missing) -
- - Any afterthoughts on the proposed solution.
-(Such as fail cases or improvements) -
- - A video would be a plus as a fallback should the code be unable to be executed.

 # Setup

 ## How to install Yolo System: